PatriciaMurotani/recreatingInstagram/README.md

 # Recreating initial page of Instagram (DIO challenge)

-This project was made to improve my knowledge with CSS
+This project was made to improve my knowledge with CSS.

 Languages used: HTML and CSS